 FSBO homes often have less visibility on the market than agent-represented homes because the sellers don’t sufficiently market them.

 If you want buyers to find your home, you have to market it where you know they’re looking.
 This usually means listing your home on online listing sites.
-You may also consider doing an open house, spreading the word through friends and family or on social media sites, or paying a real estate agent to list your home on the MLS.
+You may also consider hosting an open house, spreading the word through friends and family or on social media sites, or paying a real estate agent to list your home on the MLS.

 The Bottom Line